Coseley railway station

-Coseley railway station is located in the Coseley area of the borough of Dudley, West Midlands, England.
+Coseley railway station serves the village of Coseley and the Deepfields area in the West Midlands County (Historically Staffordshire), England.
 It is situated on the Rugby-Birmingham-Stafford branch of the West Coast Main Line.
 The station, and all trains serving it, are operated by West Midlands Trains.

 History

 The present Coseley station opened in 1902.
 It replaced an earlier station, named Deepfields and Coseley, which opened in 1852 and was situated 400 yd along the track.